continuous-dems/workshop-coastal-coupling-2026/modules/02b-inside-the-workflow/index.md

 The reported `Z` range can provide a quick reality check on the elevations being processed.

-`W` reflects the recipe priorities used when sources overlap; higher weight=higher priority
+`W` reflects the recipe priorities used when sources overlap; higher weight means higher priority.

-A default U=0 indicates that no explicit uncertainty value was provided; it should not be interpreted as zero real-world uncertainty.
+A default `U=0` indicates that no explicit uncertainty value was provided; it should not be interpreted as zero real-world uncertainty.
 :::

 ---